 In many species, number of flowers formed is most strongly correlated with total leaf production (replacement + expansion), not surprising since flowers form in the axils of newly formed leaves or as a cluster at the top of near growing shoot. (plot of “ovule_count” vs “all_leaf_inv”)

-For these species, there is leaf expansion, if, after replacing shed leaves and producing the accompanying number of flowers (and fruit), there is energy remaining for addition leaf growth (and yet more reproduction)
+For these species, there is leaf expansion, if, after replacing shed leaves and producing the accompanying number of flowers (and fruit), there is mass remaining for addition leaf growth (and yet more reproduction)

-Alternatively there is leaf contraction, if there is not sufficient energy to replace all leaves, given the simultaneous expenditure on reproduction.
+Alternatively there is leaf contraction, if there is not sufficient mass to replace all leaves, given the simultaneous expenditure on reproduction.

-This would be a sensible evolved strategy, with plants rapidly accumulating significant leaf area prior to reproductive maturity, but with the onset of reproduction, species have evolved to produce a number of flowers (per leaf produced) that uses the majority of energy produced, such that there is little leaf expansion.
+This would be a sensible evolved strategy, with plants rapidly accumulating significant leaf area prior to reproductive maturity, but with the onset of reproduction, species have evolved to produce a number of flowers (per leaf produced) that uses the majority of mass produced, such that there is little leaf expansion.
 Functional traits, especially leaf turnover rates, fine tune this process, such that different species cease leaf expansion at different times relative to reproductive onset.
 Traits associated with aging plants that cause productivity to decline, slowly shift the balance in the direction of leaf area loss.

 What about species that do not seem to have reproductive output driven by yearly leaf production?

-Also, reproductive investment most closely correlated with total plant weight (quite strong correlations), even though total energy production most closely correlated with leaf area
+Also, reproductive investment most closely correlated with total plant weight (quite strong correlations), even though total mass production most closely correlated with leaf area

-.
+- why plants cannibalising leaf.
+Actually not that unlike herbs, just over longer time period.

+- how wide spread is this?

+- growth often considered via stem diameter, likely to miss asymptotic production of leaf

 Declining leaf area with age/size